 Quite simply – participate!
 You will get out of this program what you put into it.
 Commit to attending group meetings and scheduling individual connections for the year timeframe.
 Willingly bring your experiences and challenges to the table to share.
 Listen and learn.
 And above all else – be part of that educational spirit.

-For additional questions, please feel free to contact Christine Vaupel by clicking the button below:
+For additional questions, please feel free to contact Dr. Christine Vaupel by clicking the button below: